 On this blog, I often delve into specific practical areas of retirement stewardship.
-My goal is to simplify seemingly complex financial topics so that you can make sense of them for your own life.
+My goal is to simplify seemingly complex financial topics so that you can make sense of them in your own life.
 This topic is one of them.

 Not long ago, a friend whose family income is somewhat seasonal asked about paying off their mortgage versus increasing their savings for retirement.

 How to optimize an income surplus, assuming you are already giving at a level you desire, is an important question.
 As you will see, the right answer will be highly dependent on your individual situation.

 House purchase decisions have major consequences